qwc-services/qwc-services.github.io/src/topics/MapFilter.md

 Whenever an startup filter value is specified, the filter is automatically enabled.

-*Note*: When specifying `f`, you should also specify `t` as the startup filter configuraiton needs to match the filters of the desired theme.
+*Note*: When specifying `f`, you should also specify `t` as the startup filter configuration needs to match the filters of the desired theme.